shidhincr/WhatsApp-Web-Hide-Media/README.md

 # WhatsApp-Web-Hide-Media
-Well, you cannot stop the media auto download in Whatsapp web client.
+Whatsapp web client automatically download and display the media links ( images/ videos ).
 Here is a chrome extension to hide the media by default, and show/hide when required.

+## Why this extension ?

-You all know why I created this extension .. :P
+Well, you know why .. :P ( atleast some of my friends really need it )